 - Proper vitamin supplementation.

-- Counseling about lap band and bariatric surgery of the stomach as a last resort.
+- Consider lap band and bariatric surgery of the stomach as a last resort.